 Chapters must be nationally affiliated by February 15, 2018 in order to be considered for these awards.
 All comparison data will be taken from the February 15, 2017 data.
 Comparison of data will be conducted by the State Adviser and verified by the Colorado FACS Program Director and another Colorado Career and Technical Education Employee.

-2016 Largest Percent Increase Award Recipients: Evergreen Middle School and Vista Ridge High School
+2017 Largest Percent Increase Award Recipients: Evergreen Middle School and Greeley West High School

-2016 Largest Numerical Increase Award Recipients: Holmes Middle School and Chaparral High School
+2017 Largest Numerical Increase Award Recipients: Holmes Middle School and Mountain Vista High School

 Each Colorado FCCLA District has their own awards for chapters within their district.
 Colorado FCCLA offers the following state level award for our districts.